 At present, the home will provide residential care for service users who are severely autistic and have communication and language difficulties.

-We make communication a priority where young people learn respect for themselves and others and acquire the life and social skills to their potential capacity, in order to become as independent as possible, and move forward to a positive future in which they can function successfully within society.
+We make communication a priority where housemates learn respect for themselves and others and acquire the life and social skills to their potential capacity, in order to become as independent as possible, and move forward to a positive future in which they can function successfully within society.

 Secretary of State for Health congratulates Ashcroft on CQC Outstanding rating Read letter.

 Ashcroft re-inspected by the CQC on 04.05.2017 and retains its Outstanding rating.
 Read the full report here.